What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 Revenue up slightly, overwhelmed, systems everywhere → Mistake 3 (complexity)

-At $100K+, the constraint shifts from capacity to infrastructure.
-The moves that unlock growth at $50K-$75K create drag at $100K+.
+At $100K+, the main constraint shifts from your personal capacity to the strength of your infrastructure.
+The moves that unlock growth at $50K–$75K create drag at $100K+.

 The shift: